alexander-schoenmann/soundclip/README.md

 Keep going with settings like Plugins, Custom Fields, Categories, ...

 ### 1.6 Launch the app
 To start the app in the browser, you have to navigate to the "_app" folder.
-When accessing via localhost, this is done via localhost:8080/project/_app.
-If you are using a webhost, this is done via www.project.com/_app.
+This is done via www.project.com/_app.
 After the url has been called, the app should be displayed with the respective content from wordpress.

 ## 2 Administration corner
 ### 2.1 Contribution